Rackham Choir’s Community Work

 Student and Senior Dress Rehearsals

 As part of our outreach we offer student and senior dress rehearsals to many of our main productions.
 Each year, Too Hot To Handel at the Detroit Opera House attracts over 1000 school children from across metro Detroit.
-Don't miss this great opportunity to provide a once in a lifetime opportunity for your students this christmas!
-In March, in collaboration with the Detroit Institute of Art, we offer a unique opportunity for schools to attend our dress rehearsal of Voices of Light.
-For more information click on the link below.
+Don't miss this great opportunity to provide a once in a lifetime opportunity for your students on November 30, 2018!

-For more information on our student dress rehearsals, how to order tickets and group bookings, please go to our event pages and our Voices of Light event.
+For more information on our student dress rehearsals, how to order tickets and group bookings, please go to https://rackhamchoir.org/events/too-hot-to-handel-student-and-senior-dress-rehearsal/.

 Would you like to raise awareness for the community?